 Section 6104 of the Internal Revenue Code requires CPRS have all financial information available for inspection as a not-for-profit organization.
-Each District and Section must send in an annual end-of-year financial report by May 31st to CPRS HQ, 7971 Freeport Blvd., Sacramento, CA 95832, Attn: Director of Finance.
+Each District and Section must send in an annual end-of-year financial report by May 31st to CPRS HQ, 7971 Freeport Blvd., Sacramento, CA 95832, Attn: Tammy Campos, Director of Finance, tammy@cprs.org.